yashbhalgat/Contrastive-Lift/README.md

 You can download the Messy Rooms dataset from [here](https://figshare.com/s/b195ce8bd8eafe79762b).
 For all other datasets, refer to the instructions provided in [Panoptic-Lifting](https://github.com/nihalsid/panoptic-lifting)

+**NOTE**: In this codebase, the term "MOS" stands for "Many Object Scenes", which was the original name of the "Messy Rooms" dataset as referenced in the paper.

 You can download the **pretrained checkpoints** from [here](https://figshare.com/s/9274111d32b390a870d8).

 ## Inference and Evaluation